-This article aims to explain the movie Split and help understand what that Bruce Willis ending meant.
+This article aims to explain the Split movie series and help understand what that Bruce Willis ending meant.
 Spoilers Ahead.
 Split is a movie by M. Night Shyamalan, the guy who brought us the amazing Sixth Sense and has been struggling since to amaze us with his other films.
 I’m not a Shyamalan hater or anything, I commend his attempts over the years and I’ve liked a bunch of his films too.
 Split stars James Mcavoy in a brilliant role.
 As seen from the posters, it’s about a guy who has 23 different personalities (DID) in him with an emerging 24th.
 This is a good film with some fantastic acting from James.
 Good supporting cast, the three girls – Anya Taylor-Joy, Haley Lu Richardson and Jessica Sula.
 Let’s get down to business.
-Here is Unbreakable and Split Explained.
+Here is Unbreakable and Split ending explained.

 Bruce Willis?
-Unbreakable Plot Recapped
+Unbreakable Plot Summary

-The crucial part of this movie is the last scene.
+The crucial part is ending of Split.
 Let me explain why that is crucial.
 There was a movie by the name Unbreakable, directed by Shyamalan in 2000.
 In this film, a man named Elijah (Samuel J Jackson) is searching for someone.
 Elijah is born with a condition because of which his bones are brittle and weak.
 As a result, Elijah is referred to as Mr. Glass.
 Elijah runs a comic store and believes that if there is someone as weak as himself, there must be someone who’s compensatingly strong.
 Someone unbreakable.
 He goes around triggering several events and kills hundreds of people (we are not told this until the end).
 In one such incident, where he sabotages a train, David Dunn is riding back on the said train.
 There is a rail accident and 131 passengers die.
 David is safe, not even a scar.
 Elijah has found his Mr. Unbreakable.
 Elijah approaches him and explains how David’s got superpowers.
 David slowly tests his strength and also recalls that he has never fallen sick.
 He does remember that he almost drowned once when he was young.
 Elijah explains that just like every superhero has a weakness, David’s Achilles’ heel is water.
 David also gains the ability of extrasensory perception and he starts sensing the criminal acts people have done soon as he touches them.
 He takes it onto himself to track down a janitor who has killed a family and kidnapped the children.
 He saves the children.
 In the process, David is attacked and pushed into a swimming pool, he nearly drowns.
 The children pull him out of the pool.
 David kills the janitor.
 He later meets Elijah and shakes his hand, for the first time.
 The Shyamalan twist in the movie is when David and the audience are shown that Elijah has been killing people to locate David.
 Elijah, Mr Glass, the man on the wheelchair, is arrested.

-Well, simple.
 The story of Split is happening in the same universe as Unbreakable, 15 years after.
 In the last scene when people are watching the news about the kidnapping of the girls, it is mentioned that their kidnapper is alive and out on the loose.
 One of the ladies recollects a psychopath on a wheelchair who was arrested 15 years back.
 David is in that diner and mentions that name of the guy in the wheelchair was Mr. Glass.

 Because the movie Split presents some really radical ideas on how the mind can have an effect on the physical body.
 While these ideas could be considered “going overboard” in a normal world, this movie is set in a universe which already has superheroes in it.
-That makes it fantasy and lot of the rules can be broken.
+That makes it fantasy and a lot of the rules can be broken.
 Shyamalan has created his mini superhero universe where he’s shown us David (who has extreme strength) and now Kevin (multiple personas with super strength and agility).

 There are two important people in this story.
 Kevin (James Mcavoy) and Casey (Anya Taylor-Joy).
 When Kevin was young, his dad left on a train and never came back.
 Was this the same train that David Dunn was on in Unbreakable?
 We don’t know, could be.
 Kevin was brought up by his abusive mom.
 His childhood abuse resulted in him developing a multiple personality disorder (MPD, also referred to as Dissociative Identity Disorder – DID).
 Kevin eventually develops 23 different personalities.
 Each of these personalities (inside Kevin’s mind) are seated around in chairs and one at a time is allowed to take on the “light”.
 The light basically means control of Kevin’s body.